Works

 Temporary closure of Spring Road Reserve

-The Spring Road Reserve is temporarily closed to support construction until the end of the Thornlie-Cockburn Link Project.
+The Spring Road Reserve is temporarily closed to support construction until the end of the Thornlie-Cockburn Link project.
 Please, use Banksia Circle Reserve instead.
 The detour route is shown in the map below.

-Retaining walls (ongoing)
+Retaining walls/noise wall construction (ongoing)

 Access to properties will be maintained with traffic management and detours in place.
 Please drive safely and follow the detour signs.

 There will be an increase in noise during retaining wall construction works at Thornlie Station car park.
-Pumps and generators will be in use 24/7.

 Impacts to the car park are in place, see signage onsite for parking bay availability.